MaxDorris/MachineLearningProject/README.md

 # Deliverable One
 ### Project Idea
-**Project Idea:** We are
+**Problem Solving:** We are going to look at the connection between cost of living (i.e. rent), the quality of water, and crime in the different areas of Los Angeles County.

 **Dataset:** We are using a set of crime data that we found on Kaggle as well as Water Quality Data from California.gov.
 We are also using rent data from .
 We combined the csv datasets into a database and used their postal ZIP codes as the common link for their locations.

-**Problem Solving:** We are going to look at the connection between cost of living (i.e. rent), the quality of water, and crime in the different areas of Los Angeles County.

 **Predictive Problem to Be Solved:** We are going to make a linear regression model to estimate increases in rent in Los Angeles County based on water quality and crime.